 If you’re making a lower salary but you love to be frugal, then set your targets high!
-Aim for a net worth that’s a decile or two above your salary decile.
+Aim for a high net worth that’s a decile or two above your salary decile.

 If you’re fresh out of law school, you’ll probably be in a mountain of debt.
 You might be low on the scale now, but your long-term financial prospects are good.

 Location and Cost of Living

-Simply put, life in San Francisco or New York City simply costs more than life in Rochester, NY, which costs more than life in rural Kansas.
-Rent, gas, groceries–all these commodities have different prices around the country.
+Life in San Francisco or New York City costs more than life in Rochester, NY.
+And life in Rochester costs more than life in rural Kansas.
+Rent, gas, groceries—all these commodities have different prices around the country.

-I’ve used the crowd-sourced site Numbeo to do some of these comparisons.
-For example, here are some results comparing Rochester to Boston–where Numbeo tells me I’d need about 50% more spending for the same standard of living in Boston.
+Use the crowd-sourced site Numbeo to do some of these comparisons.
+For example, here are some results comparing Rochester to Boston—where Numbeo suggests we need 50% more spending in Boston than in Rochester to maintain similar standards of living.

-Numbeo uses New York City as a baseline, giving it a “Cost of Living plus Rent Index” score of 100.
-The United States as a whole has an index score 56, suggesting that the average American has a cost of living that’s about 44% less than the average NYC resident.
+Numbeo uses New York City as a baseline, giving it an indexed score of 100.
+The United States as a whole has an index score of 56, suggesting that the average American has a cost of living that’s about 44% less than the average NYC resident.